Master-yug/RespAI/README.md

 ## Disclaimers
 RespAI is a demo and not a clinical diagnostic tool.
 Always consult a licensed medical professional for medical advice.

-## Roadmap Ideas
-- Wire up the Node/Express scaffold or remove it
-- Add model versioning and provenance
-- Improve error handling for unsupported audio formats
-- Add unit tests for feature extraction and API validation